linode/docs/docs/products/tools/marketplace/guides/jitsi-cluster/index.md

 1. Before you go to your app, if you filled out the optional Jitsi configuration fields:

-    - In the Cloud Manager [DNS Manager](/docs/products/networking/dns-manager/guides/create-domain/) there is now an entry for your domain with two `A/AAAA` records pointing to your new server.
+    - In Cloud Manager's [DNS Manager](/docs/products/networking/dns-manager/guides/create-domain/) there is now an entry for your domain with two `A/AAAA` records pointing to your new server.
 One for the domain name and one for the hostname.
     - [Configure the rDNS](/docs/products/compute/compute-instances/guides/configure-rdns/) on your Linode.

 1. If you didn't setup a domain, navigate to the rDNS address of the Linode in your browser.
-You can find the rDNS address in the **Networking** tab for your Linode in the [Cloud Manager](https://cloud.linode.com).
+You can find the rDNS address in the **Networking** tab for your Linode in [Cloud Manager](https://cloud.linode.com).
 If you did setup a domain, navigate to the address as described in the [Jitsi Options](#jitsi-options) section above.

 1. Jitsi prompts you to start a meeting.